FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

 After registering your API on an API catalog platform, such as [smart-api.info](https://smart-api.info/) you will enable developers and programs to find, introspect and interoperate with our API.
-Furthermore, existing tooling around OpenAPI can enable the accessibility and reusability of your APIs in many programming languages and other standard (URL_TO_INSERT_TERM_1881 https://fairsharing.org/search?fairsharingRegistry=Standard) ized systems.
+Furthermore, existing tooling around OpenAPI can enable the accessibility and reusability of your APIs in many programming languages and other standardized systems.

 ### What to read next?

 This content type focus on using OpenAPI.

-- [Grlc](http://grlc.io/): "converting your SPARQL (URL_TO_INSERT_RECORD-ABBREV_1882 https://fairsharing.org/FAIRsharing.87ccfd)  queries into RESTful APIs"
+- [Grlc](http://grlc.io/): "converting your SPARQL (URL_TO_INSERT_RECORD-ABBREV_1059 https://fairsharing.org/FAIRsharing.87ccfd)  queries into RESTful APIs"
 - [GraphQL](https://graphql.org/):  "a Query Language for your API"
 - [OpenAPI-to-GraphQL](https://github.com/IBM/openapi-to-graphql) "From OpenAPI-to-GraphQL "
 - [ISA-graphql](https://github.com/ISA-tools/isa-api/tree/develop/isatools/graphQL) "an example of a GraphQL querying mechanism built to interrogate ISA metadata".